What Is Psychoneurosis

 Although the symptoms of psychoneurosis vary from person to person, they usually include;

-• Constant feeling of worry and anxiety,
+- Constant feelings of worry and anxiety,

-• Obsessive thoughts and compulsive behaviour,
+- Obsessive thoughts and compulsive behavior,

 Psychoneurosis is usually treated with a combination of psychotherapy and medication.
 Early diagnosis and correct treatment methods are very important to improve the quality of life of the individual and to maintain functionality in daily life.